particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 for creating, and managing your product's clients.

-You can find the Authentication view by clicking on the thumbprint icon in the menubar of your product's console:
+You can find the Authentication view by clicking on the thumbprint icon in the menu bar of your product's console:

  ![Auth Icon](/assets/images/auth-icon.png)